Probability: Types of Events

 Then fill out the branches for Sam (0.5 Yes and 0.5 No), and then for Alex (0.3 Yes and 0.7 No):

 Now it is neatly laid out we can calculate probabilities (read more at "Tree Diagrams").

 Mutually Exclusive means we can't get both events at the same time.

 It is either one or the other, but not both

 - Turning left or right are Mutually Exclusive (you can't do both at the same time)

 What isn't Mutually Exclusive

-- Kings and Hearts are not Mutually Exclusive, because you can have a King of Hearts!
+- Kings and Hearts are not Mutually Exclusive, because we can have a King of Hearts!

 |Aces and Kings are

 |Hearts and Kings are